How Low Emission Zones work

-The Transport Scotland Act 2019 provides the legislation to enable the creation and civil enforcement of low emission zones.
+The Transport (Scotland) Act 2019 provides the legislation to create and enforce Low Emission Zones.

 It is proposed that:

 - Low Emission Zone entry will be based on the Euro emission engine classification standards – the proposed minimum criteria is: